Storytelling in Bali: Paintings from the Bateson-Mead Collection

 This installation was organized by the Los Angeles County Museum of Art.

-Image: I Dewa Kompiang Ketut Kandel, Story of Kala Rahu (Betara Kala devouring the moon), scene from Adiparwa, July 29, 1937, Indonesia, Bali, Ink and color on paper, Collection of Robert Lemelson.
+Image: I Dewa Kompiang Ketut Kandel, Story of Kala Rahu (Betara Kala devouring the moon), scene from Adiparwa, July 29, 1937, Indonesia, Bali, Collection of Robert Lemelson.